Los Angeles Citizenship Lawyers

 - Citizenship through acquisition- You may already be or may become a U.S. citizen through acquisition even if not born in the U.S. and even if neither of your parents was a U.S. citizen at the time of your birth.
 Generally, if prior to your eighteenth birthday you become a Green-Card holder and your parents naturalize as U.S. citizens, then you will automatically acquire U.S. citizenship.

-Learn About Your Eligibility for Citizenship Today
+Learn About Your Eligibility for Citizenship in Los Angeles Today

 U.S. immigration laws are constantly changing, and the laws in place today may not necessarily apply to your situation.
 In many cases, the laws enacted when you arrived in the U.S. and registered as an immigrant will continue to serve as the guidelines for your immigration.
 Our leading attorney, Anish Vashistha, has been practicing in immigration law for years.
 Our team has comprehensive knowledge of both current and past immigration laws and can help you figure out what factors will impact your citizenship application.